NitroxNinja/orbiterAll/Documentation/NOVA_Autonomous_Car.md

 # Intro

-NOVA Autonomous Car is a open-source research project for UTD students to make a fully autonomous car.
+NOVA Autonomous Car is a open-source research project for UTD students to make a fully autonomous car. (led by Dr. Justin Ruths, mechanical engineering professor here)

 So at first I started out by 3D printing some cameras, and then getting it parametricized and stiched into an image so that our developers can do some cool stuff with it.